landofcoder/magento2-design-pattern/README.md

 The use of the pattern by Magento

-The classes that inherit after Mage_Core_Model_Abstract class have access to load(), save() and delete() methods that allow loading, modification, creating or deleting records in a table that the class is connected with.
-Additionally, Mage_Core_Model_Abstract class inherits from Varien_Object, which gives us access to truly magical methods __set() and __get() that are responsible for automatic mapping of columns in a database table with the properties of a given object.
+The classes that inherit after \Magento\Framework\Model\AbstractModel class have access to load(), save() and delete() methods that allow loading, modification, creating or deleting records in a table that the class is connected with.
+Additionally, \Magento\Framework\Model\AbstractModel class inherits from \Magento\Framework\DataObject, which gives us access to truly magical methods setData() and getData() that are responsible for automatic mapping of columns in a database table with the properties of a given object.

 ### Part 14: Service Contract Design Pattern